MicrosoftDocs/azure-dev-docs/articles/terraform/compare-terraform-and-bicep-integration-features.md

 ## Portal integration

 One major advantage that Bicep has over Terraform is the ability to automate portal actions.
 With Bicep, you can use the Azure portal to export templates.
 Exporting a template helps you to understand the JSON syntax and properties that deploy your resources.
 You can automate future deployments by starting with the exported template and modifying it to meet your needs.
-But note that you will need to decompile the exported ARM template until Bicep templates are supported.
+But note that you'll need to decompile the exported ARM template until Bicep templates are supported.

 Although Terraform doesn't provide the same portal integrations as Bicep, existing Azure infrastructure can be taken under Terraform management using [Azure Terrafy](https://github.com/Azure/aztfy).
 (Azure Terrafy is an open-source tool owned and maintained by Microsoft.)

 ## Out-of-band changes

 Out-of-band configuration changes are changes made to a device configuration outside the context of the tool.
-For example, let's say you deploy a VM scale set using Bicep or Terraform.
-If you change that VM scale set using the portal, the change would be "out-of-band" and unknown to your IaC tool.
+For example, let's say you deploy a virtual machine scale set using Bicep or Terraform.
+If you change that virtual machine scale set using the portal, the change would be "out-of-band" and unknown to your IaC tool.

 If you're using Bicep, out-of-band changes should be reconciled with Bicep and the ARM Template code to avoid having those changes overwritten on the next deployment.
 These changes won't block the deployment.

 If you're using Terraform, you need to import the out-of-band changes into the Terraform state and update the HCL.

 Thus, if an environment involves frequent out-of-band changes, Bicep is more user-friendly.
-When using Terraform, out-of-band changes should be minimized.
+When you use Terraform, you should minimize out-of-band changes.

 ## Cloud frameworks